Machine Learning Terms and Methods

 In general, any ML system that converts from a raw, sparse, or external representation into a more processed, denser, or more internal representation.

-Encoders are often a component of a larger model, where they are frequently paired with a decoder.
-Some Transformers pair encoders with decoders, though other Transformers use only the encoder or only the decoder.
+Encoders are often a component of a larger model, where they are frequently paired with a decoderarrow-up-right.
+Some Transformersarrow-up-right pair encoders with decoders, though other Transformers use only the encoder or only the decoder.

 Some systems use the encoder's output as the input to a classification or regression network.

-In sequence-to-sequence tasks, an encoder takes an input sequence and returns an internal state (a vector).
-Then, the decoder uses that internal state to predict the next sequence.
+In sequence-to-sequence tasksarrow-up-right, an encoder takes an input sequence and returns an internal state (a vector).
+Then, the decoderarrow-up-right uses that internal state to predict the next sequence.

-Refer to Transformer for the definition of an encoder in the Transformer architecture.
+Refer to Transformerarrow-up-right for the definition of an encoder in the Transformer architecture.

 Ensemble

-A merger of the predictions of multiple models.
+A merger of the predictions of multiple modelsarrow-up-right.
 You can create an ensemble via one or more of the following:

 Deep and wide models are a kind of ensemble.